List of criminal organizations in DC Comics: Veil

 An American-based xenophobic anti-alien organization, the Veil is led by several influential industrialists and politicians, but was secretly founded by Pylon an agent of the alien H'San Natall.
-The Veil used mercenaries such as Dark Nemesis and Deathstroke the Terminator to attack the Teen Titans.
+The Veil used mercenaries such as Dark Nemesis and Deathstroke to attack the Teen Titans.
 The organization was later disbanded due to the efforts of the Teen Titans.
 First appears in Teen Titans (vol. 2) #3 (December 1996).